Cash flow is the lifeblood of any enterprise. But what is it, exactly?

 Knowing your company’s cash flow status and strategically managing it helps you recognize when changes are necessary and whether it makes sense for you to take advantage of a growth opportunity should it present itself.

-So, here are some of a few tips for managing cash flow.
+So, here are a few tips for managing cash flow.